Skilling Saws and Absorbent Catalogs

 Brian O’Doherty takes a scathing look at the “art industry” in Inside the White Cube: The Ideology of the Gallery Space.
 The gallery is a showroom floor, displaying manufacturers’ latest models:

 “For many of us, the gallery space still gives off negative vibrations when we wander in.
 Esthetics is turned into a kind of social elitism - the gallery space is exclusive.
 Isolated in plots of space, what is on display looks a bit like valuable scarce goods, jewelry, or silver: esthetics are turned into commerce - the gallery space is expensive.
 What it contains is, without mediation, well-nigh incomprehensible - art is difficult.
 Exclusive audience, rare objects difficult to comprehend - here we have a social, financial, and intellectual snobbery which models (and at its worst parodies) our system of limited production, our modes of assigning values, our social habits at large.
-Never was a space, designed to accommodate the prejudices and enhance the self-image of the upper middle classes, so efficiently codified.
+Never was a space, designed to accommodate the prejudices and enhance the self-image of the upper middle classes, so efficiently codified.“The classic modernist gallery is the limbo between studio and living room, where the conventions of both meet on a carefully neutralized ground.
+There the artist’s respect for what he has invented is perfectly superimposed on the bourgeois desire for possession.
+For a gallery is, in the end, a place to sell things - which is O.K.”

 The modernist gallery didn’t transform art into commodity.
 It was always in that state.
 Like the illusory neutral grid, the gallery is an ideological space - and receptive to commerce.
 Willingly complicit is the artist.
 O’Doherty writes: